ocamposbio/ChatGPT/Sniffer README.md

 #Example of an Arduino sketch that captures Ethernet traffic using the ESP8266 and sends the captured packets to a remote server for analysis.

-#This code configures the ESP8266 with a MAC address and connects to a remote server with the IP address of 192.168.1.100.
+#This code configures the ESP8266 with a MAC address and connects to a remote server with the IP address of your_server.
 #The Ethernet.buffer(2048) function is used to set the buffer size for incoming packets.
 #The Ethernet.packetReceive() function is used to receive packets and the Ethernet.packetLoop(packetSize) function is used to process the received packets.
 #The captured packets are sent to the remote server using the client.write() function.